 Release OCD’s Grip with TMS Therapy

 A variety of treatment options are available for people living with an OCD diagnosis.
-Most typically, these include a combination of Cognitive Behavior Therapy (CBT), particularly Exposure and Response Prevention (ERP), as well as medications (most often selective serotonin reuptake inhibitors, or SSRIs).
-Yet, when these first-line treatment methods fail to produce adequate relief of OCD symptoms, Transcranial Magnetic Stimulation (TMS) therapy may help.
-This innovative treatment is FDA-approved for OCD and non-invasive.
+When standard OCD treatment methods such as Cognitive Behavior Therapy (CBT) and medications do not effectively alleviate symptoms, TMS can be a valuable alternative.
+TMS is non-invasive and is FDA-approved for OCD.
 When you’re ready to explore a better treatment option for your obsessive-compulsive disorder, Oasis TMS is here to help.

 What Is Obsessive-Compulsive Disorder?

-Obsessive-compulsive disorder (OCD) is a result of overactive areas of the brain, manifesting itself in recurring, unwanted thoughts, ideas, sensations, or urges (obsessions) that drive a person to do something repetitively (compulsions).
-These repetitive behaviors, such as hand washing, checking on things or cleaning, can significantly interfere with a person’s daily activities and social interactions.
+Obsessive-compulsive disorder (OCD) is a result of overactive areas of the brain, manifesting itself in recurring unwanted thoughts (obsessions) and repetitive behaviors (compulsions).
+These behaviors, like hand washing or cleaning, can interfere with daily activities and social interactions.

 According to the American Psychiatric Association, an OCD diagnosis requires the presence of obsessions and/or compulsions that are time-consuming, cause significant distress, and impair work or social functioning.
 The Anxiety and Depression Association estimates that OCD affects 2.2 million adults every year.
 Disorder prevalence is typically higher in women, and the average age of onset is 19, with 25% of cases occurring by age 14.